Undergraduate Enrollment Plan 2016-2019

 - Transfer applicants will be admitted on a competitive basis through a comprehensive application review process for summer or fall admission only.

 - Students are encouraged to plan early and consult with an admissions counselor.
-This admission process requires strict and comprehensive adherence by the applicant to Mays Business School’s Recommended Coursework.
+This admission process requires strict and comprehensive adherence by the applicant to Mays Business School’s Required Coursework.
 Students need to have credit for both required math courses before submitting an application.

 - Successful applicants must have completed required coursework at the time of application and have consistently excellent grades.
 Spring grades are not considered for summer or fall transfer admission decisions.
 Second-choice majors are not accepted.